arantius/tranquil-initramfs/README.md

 silently appear.
 You could just wait a few seconds yourself until you feel it is ready, and then just press enter to attempt to mount and decrypt the drive.

+`root` - Location to rootfs
+* example for ZFS: linux <kernel> root=tank/gentoo/root
+* example for rootfs on luks partition: linux <kernel> root=/dev/mapper/vault_0
+* example for regular drive: linux <kernel> root=/dev/sda4

+`su` - Single User Mode.
+This is a really crappy implementation of a single user mode.
+But at least it will help you if you forgot to change your password, after installation.
+* example: linux \<kernel\> root=tank/gentoo/root su

-triggers - Use this to let the initramfs load what feature hooks it needs to run.
+`triggers` - Use this to let the initramfs load what feature hooks it needs to run.
 The order in which you write the list will determine how the hooks will be ran.

 For example, if you designed your partition structure to have encryption at the